 Lipstick trends have changed a lot over the years, but from ancient times to the present day, it’s still considered by many to be the swiftest way to elevate your look.
 Whether you favor a classic red, a versatile nude, or anything in between, there are a host of options for getting your lipstick fix.
-But as times have changed, we’ve also come to ask more from our cosmetics, and it’s important to know what lipstick is made of, where it comes from, and what that means for your beauty bag.
+But as times have changed, we’ve also come to ask more from our cosmetics and skincare.
+It’s important to know what lipstick is made of, where it comes from, and what that means for your beauty bag.

-What Is Lipstick Made Of?
+What Is Lipstick Made of?

 The materials lipstick is made from can vary widely, but a few of the top ingredients worth noting are wax, oils, and emollients.
 Waxes used can include candelilla, beeswax, and carnauba, which is especially valued for its ability to retain shape and resist melting or smudging.
 Oils can include anything from mineral oil and olive oil to animal-derived oils like lanolin.